ozgur/python-firebase/README.md

 # Python Firebase

-The python interface to the Firebase's REST API.
+The Python Interface to the Firebase's REST API.

 ## Installation